-Titanium has been the most popular material for dental implants for years because of its biocompatibility and toughness.
-But, recent advances in implant materials for dental implants have led to new alternatives like zirconia.
-It is a durable and sturdy ceramic material that is biocompatible and offers aesthetic benefits.
-Other materials, such as tantalum or carbon fiber, are being investigated to see if they can be used in future dental implants.
+Ceramic material is a durable and sturdy biocompatible ceramic that offers aesthetic advantages.
+Other materials, such as tantalum or carbon fiber, are being researched to see if they could be utilized in future dental implants.

 Modernization in Digital Dentistry